arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ***Note: Newer TRACE32 software version should automatically detect and show the board serial number, at the first connection to the target.***

-At this point, you are ready to register at the Lauterbach registration page below:
+At this point, you are ready to register at the [Lauterbach registration page](http://www.lauterbach.com/4543):

 [www.lauterbach.com/4543](http://www.lauterbach.com/4543)